Mr. Steve Arnold, Superintendent

 Mrs. Wireman is a licensed Treasurer with the State of Ohio.
 Her role as Treasurer is to serve as Financial Officer and Secretary to the Allen County ESC Governing Board.
 Mrs. Wireman graduated from Allen East High School, has two grown children and has been employed with the ESC since 1984.

 Judy Chaffins, Director of Gifted

 Judy Chaffins has worked in the Gifted Services Department of the Allen County ESC for twenty-six years.
 She began her career teaching first grade at Bath Local Schools after graduating from Ohio State University with a bachelor’s degree in elementary education.
 Later, she became a gifted intervention specialist serving third through eighth grades at both Delphos City Schools and Elida Local Schools.
 After obtaining a Master's of Education Degree from Bowling Green State University and obtaining a Supervisor's License from the University of Dayton, she became a coordinator for gifted education.

-Gwen Johns, Director of ED/Alternative and JDC Programs
+Nikki Rettig, Director of ED/Alternative and JDC Programs

 Kim Nellis, Director of Special Education Services